-

 Are there any circumstances where a minimum price may be set for the shares in a target company?

-When making a mandatory offer for the target company, the bidder is required to offer a ‘fair price’, which is generally the highest price paid by it (or by a person with whom it acts in concert) for shares of the target company in the 12 months before the announcement of the mandatory offer.
-The court can also be requested to determine the fair price.
+When making a mandatory offer for the target company, the offeror is required to offer a ‘fair price’, which must be at least equal to the highest price paid by it (or by a person with whom it acts in concert) for shares of the target company in the twelve months before the announcement of the mandatory offer.
+The Enterprise Chamber of the Amsterdam Court of Appeal can also be requested to determine the fair price.

 -